 - waiting for an artificial limb or surgical aid for an accepted disability; or

-- investigation of or treatment related to the investigation of a claim for a disability pension.
+- investigation of or treatment related to the investigation of a claim for a Disability Compensation Payment.

 An authorised attendant, authorised representative or personal legal representative, must be engaged in an occupation and have lost salary, wages or earnings, on his or her own account by assisting a claimant: